evhub/coconut/HELP.md

 ### Slicing

 Another mainstay of functional programming is lazy evaluation, where sequences are only evaluated when their contents are requested, allowing for things like infinite sequences.
 In Python, this can be done via iterators.
-Unfortunately, many of the tools necessary for working with iterators just like one would work with sequences are absent.
+Unfortunately, many of the tools necessary for working with iterators just like one would work with lists are absent.

 Coconut aims to fix this, and the first part of that is Coconut's iterator slicing.
 Coconut's iterator slicing works much the same as Python's sequence slicing, and looks much the same as Coconut's partial application, but with brackets instead of parentheses.